xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl1.md

 ### Child Controls

-Whenever ASP.NET initialises a Control, it calls its CreateChildControls method.
-The default CreateChildControls method does nothing).
+Whenever ASP.NET initialises a `Control`, it calls its `CreateChildControls` method.
+The default `CreateChildControls` method does nothing).
 So we simply define a function called `CreateChildControls` with the appropriate public interface (no arguments and  no result) as shown below.
 ```apl
      ∇ CreateChildControls
 [1]    :Access Public override